 The FSA: Structured Flexibility

 A Flexible Spending Account (FSA) is an employer-established benefit account.
 Unlike an HSA, it does not require a specific type of health plan.
-Employees can elect to contribute pre-tax dollars up to a yearly limit, which is available on day one of the plan year.

 Side-by-Side Comparison